-Schedule I
+Schedule I Definition

-Is any one of these true for your vehicle?
+Follow Maintenance Schedule I if any one of these is true for your vehicle:

-- Most trips are less than 4 miles (6 km). - Most trips are less than 10 miles (16 km) when outside temperatures are below freezing. - The engine is at low speed most of the time (as in door-to-door delivery, or in stop-and-go traffic). - You operate your vehicle in dusty areas.
+- Most trips are less than 5 to 10 miles (8 to 16 km).
+This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop-and-go traffic). - Most trips are through dusty areas.